 Is your car servicing up to scratch?
 It should be.
-Get your mechanic to check your tyres (including the spare), your oil and water levels, and things like the radiator, brakes, and hoses – these are the things that can turn an enjoyable road trip adventure into a nightmare.
+Get your mechanic to check your tyres for tread and pressure (including the spare), your oil and water levels, and things like the radiator, brakes, and hoses – these are the things that can turn an enjoyable road trip adventure into a nightmare.
 And get your air con re-gassed if you can – driving in some parts of Australia in summertime is just not fun if all you’ve got is far-too-hot window-down air.

 It’s also wise to have a bit of an emergency maintenance kit onboard.
 Radiator coolant, a bottle of oil, an empty petrol can and a pair of jumper cables could be lifesavers if you’re stuck roadside without any hope of immediate assistance.
 And have a ‘comfort kit’ packed as well.
 Include things like bottled water, packaged snacks (‘cause roadhouse food doesn’t often cut it), and practical items like a torch, a hat, a First Aid kit, an umbrella and some warm clothing (you’ll be surprised how cold at night it can get in some apparently ‘warm’ parts of Australia).

 Depending on your provider, many frequently travelled locations will still have reception at some point, however carrying some spare change for public phone box calls (what?
 They still exist?) is also wise.
 If you’re headed out into the middle of nowhere, you could also consider a satphone (a mysterious phone beast that works via satellite technology), or if you’re really a nervous Nellie, a SPOT navigator, which is purse-size portable.